floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_execute.md

 The request was malformed.

 If the watch specified in the request body was malformed, a JSON document containing detailed validation errors will be returned in the response body.
-See TODO for details.
+See the [invalid watch example](#invalid-watch) for details.

 ### 403 Forbidden